-Any additional capital that we raise through the sale of equity beyond the shares in this offering and our concurrent sale of convertible debentures will dilute your ownership percentage in our company and may decrease the market price of our common shares.
+Any additional capital raised through the sale of equity beyond the shares in this offering will dilute your ownership percentage in our company and may decrease the market price of our common shares.
 Furthermore, the securities may have rights, preferences and privileges that are senior or otherwise superior to those of our common shares.
 Any additional financing we may need may not be available on terms favorable to us, or at all.